 Missing Malaysia plane MH370: What we know

-Investigators carrying out the search are now focusing on a refined area covering 60,000 sq km 1,800km (1,100 miles) off the west coast of Australia.Continue reading the main story
+A new refined search area was announced in June 2014, shifting the focus to an area covering 60,000 sq km 1,800km (1,100 miles) off the west coast of Australia.Continue reading the main story

 00:41, 8 March: Malaysia Airlines Flight MH370 departed from Kuala Lumpur International Airport on Saturday, 8 March (16:41 GMT, 7 March), and was due to arrive in Beijing at 06:30 (22:30 GMT).

 Malaysia Airlines says the plane lost contact less than an hour after takeoff.
 No distress signal or message was sent.

 01:07: The plane sent its last ACARS transmission - a service that allows computers aboard the plane to "talk" to computers on the ground.
 Some time afterwards, it was silenced and the expected 01:37 transmission was not sent.